Afghans wait and worry at US bases after frantic evacuation

 Saber has been at Joint Base McGuire-Dix-Lakehurst in central New Jersey since Aug.
 26 as has nearly everyone else at one of the three “villages” set up there for refugees.
 “They want to go to their new homes and start their new lives,” the 29-year-old said.
 “They are really excited about it.
 But the fact is, the process is very slow.”

-The slow pace has become a defining characteristic of Operation Allies Welcome, the largest U.S. refugee resettlement effort in decades.
+The slow pace has become a defining characteristic of Operation Allies Welcome, the largest U.S. refugee resettlement effort in decades, which follows the Aug.
+30 withdrawal of troops from the country and an end to America's longest war.
 Even as Afghans still arrive, thousands remain in limbo, anxious about their future as they fearfully follow the news of Taliban reprisals and economic collapse back in their homeland.

 “It’s been a shock to the system because we just haven’t had this many people arrive at the same time in a really, really long period,” said Erol Kekic, a senior vice president with Church World Service, one of nine national resettlement agencies working with the government in what is formally known as Operation Allies Welcome.